uncledan8O8/projects/Virtualization/README.md

 - Created Virtual Disk stored as a single file
 - Allocated CPUs and Memory
 - Configured network adapter to use Bridged
-- Finished wizard, powered on VM and verified that everything works
+- Finished wizard and powered on VMs
-- Installed VMware Tools on all VMs
+- Installed VMware Tools

+Results:
+- Windows 11 Enterprise Evaluation worked
+- Windows Server 2022 Evaluation asked for product key

+Solution:
+- Chose 'I will install operating system later'
+- Finished wizard and added ISO to Virtual CD/DVD Drive
+- Powered on VM and confirmed that it works